Francesc Lopez-Giraldez, PhD

 Wang Y, Wang F, Meng G, Lopez-Giraldez F, Dong C, Wang Z, Townsend J. Rates of Evolution of Developmental Changes in Gene Expression in Sordariomycetes.
 Molecular Biology And Evolution 2025, 42: msaf131.
 PMID: 40452442, PMCID: PMC12203517, DOI: 10.1093/molbev/msaf131.Peer-Reviewed Original ResearchConceptsRate of gene expression evolutionGene expression evolutionExpression evolutionGene expressionPhenotypic evolutionHeterogeneous rates of evolutionNonsynonymous to synonymous substitution ratesRates of phenotypic evolutionDevelopmental stagesSingle-copy orthologsGene sequence evolutionSynonymous substitution ratesRate of evolutionExpression of genesFunctional pathway analysisCarbon metabolismEvolutionary forcesConsequent phenotypesSexual reproductionSequence evolutionConserved pathwaysMeiosis pathwaysSubstitution ratesCell cyclePathway analysisGenomic analysis of 11,555 probands identifies 60 dominant congenital heart disease genes

-Kidacki M, Cho C, Lopez-Giraldez F, Huang B, He J, Gaule P, Chen L, Vesely M. PD-1H (VISTA) expression in cutaneous squamous cell carcinoma is correlated with T cell infiltration and activation.
-Journal Of Investigative Dermatology 2025 PMID: 39983979, DOI: 10.1016/j.jid.2025.01.030.Peer-Reviewed Original ResearchCutaneous squamous cell carcinomaPD-L1 expressionT cell infiltrationPD-L1Squamous cell carcinomaVISTA expressionPD-1HCell carcinomaT cellsBlockade of PD-1Proliferation marker Ki-67Multiplexed quantitative immunofluorescencePD-L1 coexpressionTreatment of cutaneous squamous cell carcinomaControl T cellsPreclinical cancer studiesMyeloid cell functionImmunosuppressive microenvironmentPD-1Receptor antagonismKi-67Individual tumorsGranzyme B.Clinical trialsCancer clinical trialsDysregulation of mTOR signalling is a converging mechanism in lissencephaly
+Kidacki M, Cho C, Lopez-Giraldez F, Huang B, He J, Gaule P, Chen L, Vesely M. PD-1H (VISTA) Expression in Cutaneous Squamous Cell Carcinoma Is Correlated with T-Cell Infiltration and Activation.
+Journal Of Investigative Dermatology 2025, 145: 2313-2324.e6.
+PMID: 39983979, PMCID: PMC12353361, DOI: 10.1016/j.jid.2025.01.030.Peer-Reviewed Original ResearchCutaneous squamous cell carcinomaPD-L1 expressionT cell infiltrationPD-L1Squamous cell carcinomaVISTA expressionPD-1HCell carcinomaT cellsBlockade of PD-1Proliferation marker Ki-67Multiplexed quantitative immunofluorescencePD-L1 coexpressionTreatment of cutaneous squamous cell carcinomaControl T cellsPreclinical cancer studiesMyeloid cell functionImmunosuppressive microenvironmentPD-1Receptor antagonismKi-67Individual tumorsGranzyme B.Clinical trialsCancer clinical trialsDMEM and EMEM are suitable surrogate media to mimic host environment and expand leptospiral pathogenesis studies using in vitro tools.

 Academic Achievements & Community Involvement